Emma Katz: Executive Director

 Join Our Team as an Intern

-Recession Art seeks interns for May-September.
+Recession Art seeks interns for September-December.
 Interns will have the unique opportunity to learn about starting up a small business and running an emerging art space.
 This will be a hands-on internship, with interns becoming an essential part of our team.
 We are looking for proactive, hard working candidates with a desire to take initiative on assignments and special projects, including curatorial, general administrative, and PR duties.
-Applicants should expect to commit 15-20 hours per week to the position, including one weekend day each week.
+Applicants should expect to commit 15 hours per week to the position, including one weekend day each week.

 Education or experience in Arts Administration, Curatorial Studies, Art History, Fine Art, or Business is preferred.
 Strong writing skills are a must.
 Social media skills, experience in writing for blog posts and everyday professional correspondence and some experience in retail and sales is preferred.
 Compensation will include a monthly metrocard, school credit, and potential use of the gallery to schedule special events, subject to approval and availability.